The Isle of Arran

 The Arran Ferry

 When you board the 'Caledonian Isles', there is a feeling of leaving all the worries behind, as you set off on your Arran adventure.
 Calmac links the island with the mainland and there are regular crossings between Ardrossan and Brodick.
 It is a pleasant 55-minute journey with good onboard facilities including a cafe, coffee lounge, shop, bar and viewing lounge with a soft play area for the kids.
 All vehicles need to be booked in advance but foot passengers should buy tickets at the harbour prior to boarding.

 Please note that due to the current situation, it is not possible to book a car on the regular ferry service between Ardrossan and Brodick up to 15th July 2020, so you could go to Ardrossan and wait in the queue or leave your car in the secure car park and come over as foot passengers.
 Alternatively, there is second ferry service from Claonaig on Kintyre to Lochranza.
 This is a small vessel and does not take advance bookings.
 The drive to Claonaig takes longer for most people, but the scenery is lovely and the crossing only takes approx. 30 minutes.
 For more information, please visit the Calmac website.

 If you are travelling on foot you will find buses at the ferry terminal in Brodick.
 Take the '323' service to the south end of the island.
 Alternatively, you may prefer to book a taxi: Corrie Cabs 07517 356 985.

-There is also the option to travel to Kintyre from the north of the island on a short ferry crossing to explore Argyll or island hop to Islay, Mull and beyond.
+There may also be an option to extend your trip and take the Lochranza-Claonaig ferry service to explore Argyll or island hop to Gigha, Islay, Mull and beyond.